jonasbn/pre-commit-hooks/README.md

 $ git commit -n -m "This stuff really need to be commited NOW"
 ```

+Do note that [pre-commit], does have a similar hook (`no-commit-to-branch`), which I discovered from the article "[Chickity-check yo self before you wreck yo self!](https://dev.to/apoclyps/chickity-check-yo-self-before-you-wreck-yo-self-44ib)" on dev.to.

+So I recommend using [that hook](https://github.com/pre-commit/pre-commit-hooks#no-commit-to-branch) over my own _very basic_ implementation.

 ### spellcheck

 This hooks checks spelling using `pyspelling`